airamez/codando-live/SQL/SQL_Overview.md

 | 10 |  Britney Spears |   75000.56 |
 | 11 |   Oprah Winfrey | 5000000.01 |

-### Select all fields from employee where the Department ID equals 5
+### Select all fields from employee where the Department ID equals to 5

 ```sql
 SELECT *